Why do we trust medical articles? ― Harmless medical information that hurts patients ―

 Yet nothing is more sinful than medical misinformation, which can cost human lives.
 Let us examine how such falsehoods have harmed people’s health in the past.

 - Misinformation about the novel coronavirus vaccine During the pandemic, misinformation and fake news flooded social media.
-For instance, a study published in the American Journal of Tropical Medicine and Hygiene reported serious health consequences, including over 800 deaths and approximately 5,800 hospitalisations worldwide, due to misinformation such as ‘drinking specific disinfectants (methanol or alcohol-based cleaners) will cure you’.
+For instance, a study published in the [American Journal of Tropical Medicine and Hygiene] (https://www.ajtmh.org/view/journals/tpmd/103/4/article-p1621.xml) reported that misinformation claiming ‘drinking specific disinfectants (like methanol or alcohol-based cleaners) cures the disease’ led to over 800 deaths and approximately 5,800 hospitalisations worldwide.

 - Misinformation about cancer treatment Information denying standard treatments and promoting ineffective folk remedies proliferates online.
-Consequently, cases where cancer patients with a potential chance of recovery refuse appropriate treatment, leading to delayed intervention, remain unabated.
+Consequently, cases where cancer patients who could potentially be cured refuse appropriate treatment, leading to delayed intervention, remain unabated.

-This is precisely why, should medical professionals or specialists disseminate medical misinformation, the impact becomes an issue of immeasurable gravity.
+This is precisely why, should doctors or professionals disseminate medical misinformation, the impact becomes an issue of immeasurable gravity.

-The next article will explore the technical limitations of how misinformation, exploiting gaps in human psychology, gets amplified and prioritised by AI and search algorithms.
+The next article explores the technical limitations of how misinformation, exploiting gaps in human psychology, is amplified and evaluated by AI and search algorithms.

 References